-5-ETS1-2 Generate and compare multiple possible solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem.
-MP.2 Reason abstractly and quantitatively.
-Integration of Technology 8.1.5.A.1 Select and use the appropriate digital tools and resources to accomplish a variety of tasks including solving problems.
-Instru actional Focus Enduring Understandings: Essential Questions: Writers investigate and collect information from both sides while researching a topic.
-Writers strengthen arguments by developing more specific positions and weighing reasons, choosing the most evidence-based.
+Instructional Focus Enduring Understandings: Essential Questions: Writers investigate and collect information from both sides while researching a topic.
+Writers strengthen arguments by developing more specific positions and weighing reasons, choosing the most evidencebased.
 Writers write for real-life purposes and audiences.
-How can writers collect and incorporate evidence into their argument essays to be more persuasive and more analytic?
-How can writers bring the arguments they made earlier, into essays that are position papers?
-How can writers check the validity of their argument and use all they know, to ultimately make plans for where it will live in the world?
-How can writers study and apply grammar moves to use in their writing?
-Evidence of of Learning (Assessments) Unit Common Assessment: Assessment Name On-Demand Performance Assessment Prompt Score on the following: Overall, Lead, Ending, Elaboration, Craft, Spelling, Punctuation OPINION WRITING RUBRIC - GRADE 5 Grade 5 Objectives s (SLO) Wr Wr Wr Wr of riters use punctuation to separate items in a striters use a comma to separate an introducto riters use a comma to set off the words yes a ry element from the rest of the sentence.
-L.5.2.B nd no (e.g., Yes, thank you), to set off a tag question from the rest indicate direct address (e.g., Is that you, Steve?).
-L.5.2.C
+Writers use all of the grammar concepts in their toolbox to strengthen their writing.
+How can writers collect an incorporate evidence into their argument essays to be morpersuasive and more analytic?
+How can writers bring th arguments they made earlier, intressays that are position papers?
+How can writers check the validit of their argument and use all the know, to ultimately make plans for where it will live in the world?
+How can writers study and appli grammar moves to use in their writing?
+Evidence of Learning (Assessments) Unit Common Assessment: Assessment Name On-Demand Performance Assessment Prompt Score on the following: Overall, Lead, Ending, Elaboration, Craft, Spelling, Punctuation OPINION WRITING RUBRIC - GRADE 5 Grade 5 Grade 5 Objectives (SLO) The grade level language standards above should be integrated into your mini-lessons to the whole class, small groups, and/or individuals.
+In add students may need additional grammar instruction based upon their individ determine what a student knows and is able to do and what a student might ition to the grade level expectations above dual progress.
+Please utilize student work t